jvs-alpha/Bitcoin-NeuralNetwork/discription.md

 Neural Network to process so we bring down the range of the data to a certain constraint range ideally in between 0 and 1.
 We are using the Scaleing function for converting the data to 0 to 1 range using the Sigmoid method

+### Tensorflow and Keras
+The Tensorflow is the mechine learning library that we are using for training or model the